WouterKlein/plant-humanities/docs/cinnamon/README.md

 	url="NL-HaNA_4.VEL_939A-groot_cropped.jpg">
 {#paragraph10}

-In 1760, local grievances about the VOC policy concerning _chenas_, and about extortion of peelers by Sinhalese and Dutch officials, exploded in 1760.
+In 1760, local grievances about the VOC policy concerning _chenas_, and the treatment of peelers by Sinhalese and Dutch officials, created an explosive situation.
 Backed by the king of Kandy, the peelers rebelled, leading to a war that lasted until 1766.
-The war finally may have caused the Dutch to rethink their approach for cinnamon production.
-Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with ‘cinnamon gardens’ (_kaneeltuinen_), which amounted to nothing less than a successful colonial plantation mechanism.
-By the end of his governorship, there were 24 million cinnamon trees growing in gardens, which increased to 609 million trees (!) by 1794.[^ref12]
+The rebellion finally urged the Dutch to rethink their approach to cinnamon production.
+Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with ‘cinnamon gardens’ (_kaneeltuinen_), which amounted to nothing less than a successful colonial plantation system.
+By the end of his governorship, there were 24 million cinnamon trees growing in these gardens, which increased to 609 million trees (!) by 1794.[^ref12]
 <param title="Iman Willem Falck" eid="Q16836179">
 <param title="plantation" eid="Q188913">
 <param ve-image